 You can take advantage of the power management settings to conserve battery life.
-In addition to the normal operating mode, which allows you to turn off specific devices, your computer has two distinct power saving modes: Sleep and Hibernate.
+In addition to the normal operating mode, your computer has two distinct power saving modes: Sleep and Hibernate.
 When using battery power, you should be aware that the computer will automatically enter Hibernate mode if the remaining battery life becomes short, regardless of the power management setting you select.